-Gandhi Jayanti Speech is often given by students on the occasion of the birth anniversary of Mohandas Karamchand Gandhi also known as Mahatma Gandhi.
-It is celebrated as Gandhi Jayanti on 2nd October every year and students and children participate in various stage programs and deliver speeches honouring Gandhiji.
-In this article, the Gandhi Jayanti speech in English or the Speech on 2nd October is given in detail.
-Students can prepare a long speech on Gandhi Jayanti as well as a short speech on Gandhi Jayanti on their own with the help of the below-given information.
+Gandhi Jayanti speech is given by students on the occasion of the birth anniversary of Mohandas Karamchand Gandhi, also known as Mahatma Gandhi.
+It is celebrated as Gandhi Jayanti on the 2nd of October every year, and students and children participate in various stage programs and deliver speeches honouring Gandhiji.
+The world will celebrate the 153rd birth anniversary of Gandhi Ji on 2 October 2022.

 Long Speech on Gandhi Jayanti

-Greetings to everyone gathered here on the occasion of Gandhi Jayanti, I (your name) heartily welcome you to celebrate this momentous day along with us.
+Greetings to everyone gathered here on the occasion of Gandhi Jayanti.
+I (your name) heartily welcome you to celebrate this momentous day along with us.

-On 2nd October, every year India celebrates a national holiday in remembrance and honour of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
-Mohandas Karamchand Gandhi, who is also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation'' by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
-The Nobel laureate Rabindranath Tagore gave him the title of ‘Mahatma’ which means ‘the one with the greatest soul’.
+On 2nd October every year, India celebrates a national holiday in remembrance and honour of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
+Mohandas Karamchand Gandhi, also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation'' by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
+The Nobel laureate Rabindranath Tagore gave him the title of ‘Mahatma’, which means ‘the one with the greatest soul’.

 Gandhiji’s two main principles were peace and non-violence (Ahimsa).
-He has always been a follower of truth, honesty, and non-violence.
-As he gave us a strong weapon of ‘Non-violence’ for fighting, the UN General Assembly declared this day as International Day of Non-violence.
+He had always been a follower of truth, honesty, and non-violence.
+As he gave the world a strong weapon of ‘non-violence’ for fighting, the UN General Assembly declared this day as the ‘International Day of Non-Violence’ to honour his principles.

-Mohandas Karamchand Gandhi was born in Porbandar, Gujarat on October 2, 1869, in British India to a merchant class family.
-He completed his initial studies in British-ruled India and later went to England for higher studies.
+Mahatma Gandhi was born in Porbandar, Gujarat, on October 2, 1869, in British India to a merchant-class family.
+He completed his initial studies in British-ruled India and later went to England to pursue law..
 After completing his education, he tried to practice law in India.
-He was 24 when he first left India with his wife Kasturba to pursue law in South Africa.
+At 24 he left India with his wife Kasturba Gandhi to practice law in South Africa.

-He invented a new way to protest referred to as peaceful civil disobedience (Satyagraha).
+He invented a new way to protest referred to as peaceful Civil Disobedience (Satyagraha).
+His non-violent protests impacted the people of the world in many ways.
 He struggled for India’s freedom and helped us gain freedom from the British subjugation that lasted over 200 years.
-Gandhi also toiled to remove social evils that were rampant in the then Indian society.
-This included evil like Sati, child marriage, untouchability, and casteism.
+Gandhi ji also toiled to remove social evils that were rampant in the then Indian society.
+This included evils like sati, child marriage, untouchability, and casteism.

-Gandhiji lived a life of simplicity.
-He wanted to preach to his followers to keep things simple and to not be attached to worldly pleasures.
+Gandhiji led a life of simplicity.
+He wanted to preach to his followers to keep things simple and not be attached to worldly pleasures.
 Despite being a world-renowned leader, he wore plain Khadi clothes that he spun at home on his charkha.
 He was inspired by the great ascetics and gurus of India who achieved great feats through simple living.
 Gandhiji was devoutly religious and respectful towards all Indian religions.
 He believed in the equality of all and that everybody had a right to worship their own gods.

 On 30 January 1948, he was assassinated by Nathuram Godse at the age of 78.
 His samadhi, named Raj Ghat, is situated in Delhi.
 He is no more with us, but his light and guidance are immortal.
 ‘Hey Ram’ were his last words, and ‘My life is my message’ was his motto.

 He followed and actively preached non-violence through his actions.
-He is a great man who inspires Indians and people all around the world to live an honest and truthful life and believe in the powers of virtues.
-Today as we go about our lives let’s remember and honour his philosophy by treating people with respect and equality without any prejudices and not conforming to violence even at our worst, let’s lead a life in peace by following the path of non-violence.
+He was a great man who still inspires Indians and people all around the world to live honest and truthful life and believe in the powers of virtues.
+Today as we go about our lives, let’s remember and honour his philosophy by treating people with respect and equality without any prejudices and not conforming to violence even at our worst.
+Let’s lead a peaceful life by following the path of non-violence, as taught by our Bapu.
 Jai Hind!